 I find it irritating when major department stores put these next-to-impossible-to-remove sale stickers on the bottom of shoes, once they go on sale.

 As an Amazon Associate I earn from qualifying purchases.
+Editorial guidelines.

-How to Remove Sale Stickers off of Shoes
+How to Remove Sale Stickers from Shoes

 No one online seemed to have a great solution.
 Most agreed that soapy water worked just okay.
 Some suggested spray oil, nail polish remover, hot water, hairdryer, etc. Many tackled the problem with a knife and lots of scraping.